Diabetes drug maker Novo Nordisk buys pill factory in North Carolina

 So far, all have been via injection and a pill would make it quicker and easier for diabetics to take their medication.

-Novo said it bought the plant in Durham from Purdue Pharma but did not disclose the price or capacity.
+Novo said it bought the plant near Durham from Purdue Pharma but did not disclose the price or capacity.